Laurent Fignon: 1989: losing by eight seconds

 Before the final stage, a short time trial of 24.5 km, the time difference between LeMond and Fignon was 50 seconds, a seemingly insurmountable amount.
 To win, LeMond would have to take two seconds a kilometer on one of the fastest time trialists in the Tour.
 French newspapers prepared special editions, with Fignon's picture on the front page, in preparation for his victory.
-Although it was considered unlikely that LeMond would be able to win back 50 seconds on the 24.5 km, LeMond gave his best, and rode the fastest time trial until 2015.
-Fignon had developed saddle sores in stage 19, which gave him pain and made it impossible to sleep in the night before the time trial.
+It was considered unlikely that LeMond would be able to win back 50 seconds on the 24.5 km, but he rode the fastest time trial until 2015.
+Fignon had developed epididymitis in stage 19, which gave him pain and made it impossible to sleep in the night before the time trial.
 Fignon, who rode after LeMond, lost 58 seconds during the stage.
 Fignon rode a very fast time trial, and came in third for the stage, but still ended up losing the overall lead to LeMond.

 It was suggested afterwards that if Fignon had cut off his ponytail, the reduction in drag might have been sufficient for him to have won the Tour.
-Had Fignon held on to win the Tour it would have been the first time he completed the Giro-Tour Double.

 During that Tour, he was on bad terms with the journalists.
 He often refused to smile for photographs, and at one point spat into the lens of a cameraman who asked for an interview.
 For his efforts the press awarded Fignon the "Prix Citron" ("Lemon Prize"), a prize the press awarded to whom they thought the least likable rider.
 The loss of the 1989 Tour was a heavy burden for Fignon, and in his autobiography he said "you never stop grieving over an event like that".